sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-commands/source-data-discover.md

 })
 ```

-You can optionally use the input.queryInput.query to allow the list to be searchable.
-One way you might do this is importing a tool like [alasql](https://github.com/AlaSQL/alasql) and allowing the user to implement a search on the dataset like the following example:
+You can optionally use `input.queryInput.query` to make the list searchable.
+One way you could do this is to import a tool like [alasql](https://github.com/AlaSQL/alasql) and allow the user to implement a search on the dataset, as shown in this example:

 ```javascript
 .stdSourceDataDiscover(async (context: Context, input: StdSourceDataDiscoverInput, res: Response<StdSourceDataDiscoverOutput>) => {